DariuszKny/FlashCardsUi/README.md

 # FLashCardsUi

-This is frontend Application off FleshCard Project.
+This is frontend Application of FleshCard Project.
 The backend repository is https://github.com/DariuszKny/FlashCards